 Next will be the configuration of the channels and their speeds in BusMaster.
 If you get this wrong and connect a high-speed adapter to a medium speed can, in theory, BusMaster will crash as it is only listening.
 There is a risk that the car’s CANBus will crash!

 Don’t panic, it’s not as bad as you think!

 So what if the CANBus crashes?
 The dash will light up with a Christmas tree, the colour will drain from your face, your butt will clench, and a cold sweat will start to form.
 This happens to us all the first time.
 Don’t panic.
 It’s not as bad as you think!

 Soft Reset – Disconnect and let it sleep

 Stop BusMaster, disconnect the USB adapter from the PC, disconnect the OBD-II lead from the car.
 Turn off the ignition, get out of the car, lock the doors and go and get a brew.
 You’ll need to give it at least 5 minutes, but making a brew properly should take this long!

 More than likely normal communication will resume, some trouble codes will be left behind in the car’s memory, but all the modules will carry on as if nothing happened.

 Hard Reset for a CANBus Crash

-In some circumstances, a ‘soft’ CANBus crash reset won’t be enough and you’ll need a hard reset.
+A ‘soft’ CANBus crash reset won’t be enough in some circumstances, and you’ll need a hard reset.
 To do this, disconnect the battery negative terminal and give it 30 minutes.
 In this case, you’ll lose the clock setting and trip memory (including fuel consumption).
-It’s really not the end of the world!
+But, it’s not the end of the world!